simitomorrow/GENCG/Day 07.md

 ### Soundboard

-Either way I rolled with the idea and started simple:<br>
+Either way, I rolled with the idea and started simple:<br>
-Use p5's sound library polysinth to create a specificly pitched sound attached to a pixel.
+Use p5's sound library polysinth to create a specifically pitched sound attached to a pixel.

 {% raw %}
 <iframe src="content/day07/01/embed.html" width="800" height="800" frameborder="no"></iframe>